 About this trip:

 In 2022 we began a collaboration with Tanzanian-based animal welfare organizations Meru Animal Welfare Organziation (MAWO), based in Arusha, and Education for African Animal Welfare (EAAW), based in Dar es Salaam, to coordinate a veterinary service trip aiming to provide communities and animals in Tanzania with much needed rabies vaccines and veterinary care that they wouldn’t otherwise have access to.
-In addition to the annual veterinary service and philanthropic trips we coordinate in Kenya, this collaboration in Tanzania is part of an effort to expand our veterinary service trip offerings and create further exchanges between US volunteers and community-based animal welfare initiatives in Africa.
+In addition to the annual veterinary service and philanthropic trips we coordinate in Kenya, this collaboration in Tanzania is part of an effort to expand our veterinary service trip offerings and create further exchanges between North American volunteers and community-based animal welfare initiatives in Africa.

 Learn more about the work of our partner, MAWO